-Request application materials

-Telephone: 800-253-2874 toll free

-Web site: http://www.andrews.edu

-Postal Address:

-Undergraduate Admissions Office Andrews University

-Berrien Springs, MI 49104-0740

-- Return a completed Undergraduate Application form with the \$30 fee - Use a Transcript Request form(s) to request official transcript(s) to be sent directly to Andrews University from the secondary school and/or any college attended. - Give the Evaluation Forms to two appropriate persons for recommendations and request that they fill them out and send them in. - Take the ACT or SAT test and arrange to have the results sent directly to Andrews.
+- Request application materials Telephone: 800-253-2874 toll free Web site: http://connect.andrews.edu Postal Address: Undergraduate Admissions Office Andrews University Berrien Springs, MI 49104-0740 - Return a completed Undergraduate Application form with the \$30 fee. - Use a Transcript Request form(s) to request official transcript(s) to be sent directly to Andrews University from the secondary school and/or any college attended. - Complete a citizenship agreement and short essay form. - Take the ACT or SAT test and arrange to have the results sent directly to Andrews.